Levilactobacillus brevis: Probiotics

 Ingestion of probiotics has been shown to improve human immune function, and L. brevis has been patented several times.
 L. brevis has been shown to survive in the gastrointestinal tract in humans and can therefore be used as a probiotic.
 Currently the bacterium does not have the ability to convert milk to yogurt however, they are appropriate to be used as an alternative to other probiotics in yogurts.
 Within the geriatric population use of the bacteria in milk has been shown to increase cellular immunity.
 Dietary probiotic supplementation enhances natural killer cell activity in the elderly (an investigation of age-related immunological changes).
 L. brevis is considered appropriate for probiotic use because there is significant growth at pH 4–5, particularly pH=5 is normally the appropriate range for milk and yogurts.

 Biotherapies

-There are significant vaginal bacteria that are found within the vagina and L. brevis is included in this microbiome, which is a collection of various bacteria.
+There are significant vaginal bacteria that are found within the vagina and L. brevis is included in this microbiome.
 The bacteria collaborate on protecting the vagina and vaginal maintenance.
 Women of childbearing ages have a significant amount of L. brevis and this is normally found in a healthy vagina.
-For some illnesses or disruptions of the vagina this bacteria can be used in aiding to restore the microbiome.
+For some illnesses or disruptions of the vagina, this bacteria can be used in aiding to restore the microbiome.
 Most lactobacilli have been found useful in preventing urinary tract infections.
 The efficiency in which a bacterium can defend the body is: